mattermost/mattermost-developer-documentation/site/content/blog/2020-11-17-mysql-index-merge.md

 +----+-------------+-------+------------+-------+--------------------------------------------------------------------------------------------------------------------------------------+---------------------+---------+-------+---------+----------+----------------------------------+
 ```

-As expected, the old query was selecting only `idx_posts_create_at`, but now the new query has decided to do something completely different.
-I wasn't too familiar with what was an index merge intersection, so I had to do some reading to understand what exactly was happening.
+As expected, the old query was selecting only `idx_posts_create_at`, but now the new query had decided to do something completely different.
+I wasn't too familiar with what an index merge intersection was, so I had to do some reading to understand what exactly was happening.

 Essentially, an index merge is an optimization, where multiple range scans are made with different indices, and the results are merged into one.
 There are different modes of merging the rows: intersection, union, and sort-union.
 From our `EXPLAIN` output, we see `Using intersect(idx_posts_channel_id,idx_posts_delete_at)`, which means it's doing an index merge intersection of the rows.